Gary S. May

-Gary Stephen May (born May 17, 1964) is an American academic and electrical engineer who is the seventh chancellor of the University of California, Davis.
-From May 2005 to June 2011, he was the Steve W. Chaddick School Chair of the School of Electrical & Computer Engineering at Georgia Tech.
-He served as the Dean of the Georgia Tech College of Engineering from July 2011 until June 2017.

-In 2018, May was elected a member of the National Academy of Engineering for contributions to semiconductor manufacturing research and innovations in educational programs for underrepresented groups in engineering.
-In 2020, May was elected to the American Academy of Arts and Sciences for educational and academic leadership.
+Gary Stephen May (born May 17, 1964) is an American academic and electrical engineer who is the seventh chancellor of the University of California, Davis.He is a member of the National Academy of Engineering.
+This recognized his work in semiconductor manufacturing research and innovations in educational programs for underrepresented groups in engineering.
+He is a member of the American Academy of Arts and Sciences for educational and academic leadership.

-Early life and education
+Early life

 May was born in St. Louis, Missouri.
-He attended the Georgia Institute of Technology, where he was a member of the ANAK Society.
+He attended Georgia Institute of Technology, where he was a member of the ANAK Society.
 May graduated in 1985 with a B.S. in electrical engineering.
-He then attended the University of California, Berkeley, where he earned an M.S.
+He attended the University of California, Berkeley, where he earned an M.S.
 (1987) and Ph.D.
 (1991), both in electrical engineering and computer science.

+Career

 Georgia Tech

 May joined the Georgia Tech ECE faculty in 1991 as a member of the School's microelectronics group.
 His research is in the field of computer-aided manufacturing of integrated circuits.

+May is the founder of Georgia Tech's Summer Undergraduate Research in Engineering/Science (SURE) program, a summer research program designed to attract talented minority students into graduate school.
+He also is the founder and director of Facilitating Academic Careers in Engineering and Science program (FACES), a program designed to encourage minority engagement in engineering and science careers in academia.
+He is a member of the National Advisory Board of the National Society of Black Engineers (NSBE).

 He was a National Science Foundation "National Young Investigator" (1993–98) and was Editor-in-Chief of IEEE Transactions on Semiconductor Manufacturing (1997–2001).
-He has authored over 200 articles and technical presentations in the area of IC computer-aided manufacturing.
+He has authored over 200 articles and technical presentations on IC computer-aided manufacturing.
 In 2001, he was named Motorola Foundation Professor, and was appointed associate chair for Faculty Development.

-May is the founder of Georgia Tech's Summer Undergraduate Research in Engineering/Science (SURE) program, a summer research program designed to attract talented minority students into graduate school.
-He also is the founder and director of Facilitating Academic Careers in Engineering and Science program (FACES), a program designed to encourage minority engagement in engineering and science careers in academia.
 May was a National Science Foundation and an AT&T Bell Laboratories graduate fellow, and has worked as a member of the technical staff at AT&T Bell Laboratories in Murray Hill, New Jersey.
-He is a member of the National Advisory Board of the National Society of Black Engineers (NSBE).